 What is The Front Porch, anyway?

-The Front Porch is a non-profit roots music school based in Charlottesville, Virginia.
-Our warm, family-friendly environment is a place where inspiration happens: we host classes, workshops, master classes, weekly jams, and performances.
-Our talented instructors, each professional musicians themselves, offer lessons and group classes in a variety of musical styles, including bluegrass, old time, gospel, acoustic blues, and folk.
-We are dedicated to educating and experiencing traditional, roots, and folk music and dance.
+The Front Porch is a non-profit community music school based in Charlottesville, Virginia.
+Our warm, family-friendly space is a place where inspiration happens: we host classes, workshops, master classes, weekly jams, and performances.
+Our teaching artists, each professional musicians themselves, offer lessons and group classes in a variety of musical styles, including bluegrass, old time, gospel, acoustic blues, and folk.

 Inspired by the rich musical heritage of Central Virginia, The Front Porch seeks to create a strong, vibrant musical community comprised of music lovers of all ages, abilities and backgrounds.
 As a non-profit organization, it is our mission to make music inclusive, affordable, and accessible to all.
-To that end, we offer scholarships, present lots of free programming, and we have priced our classes at a level that is below the national average without compromising the pay scale of our teachers.
+We offer scholarships, present lots of free programming, and we have priced our classes at a level that is below the national average without compromising the pay scale of our teachers.

 The Front Porch was founded with the strong belief that music is a universal language that brings people together.
 It is a bridge between our past and our future.
 It allows us to express ourselves creatively and connect with others.
 Experiencing music together allows us to feel the magic of creation happening in real time, and it requires concrete skills from dedicated instructors, and deep sustained practice to achieve.
-The Front Porch aims to provide the highest quality educational experience, coupled with opportunities to practice and share in a community setting, so that these rich folk traditions, long enjoyed by Virginians, may be sustained for generations to come.
+The Front Porch aims to provide the highest quality educational experience, coupled with opportunities to practice and share in a community setting.